 I won't lie - today we all woke up with a ripper hangover.
 Thank you very much Nelson and your delicious wine.
 After a shaky and slow start we left Mimi in the New World car park for a little longer while we searched for coffee to kick this hangover.
-S and B got distracted by some op-shops so K and I searched on until we found Paula’s Plate just off the main street in Nelson.
+S and B got distracted … Continue reading Day 10 – Coffee, Op-shops and the World of Wearable Art Museum.

 For a day that we had made absolutely no plans for, it turned out to be one of our busiest and jam-packed days!
 After saying our goodbyes to Pancake Rocks with one final selfie, we jumped back in Mimi and planned on cutting across the top of the top island towards Nelson.
 What was becoming a … Continue reading Day 9 continued – Seals, New Zealand’s longest swing bridge and camping at a supermarket.